 Trader Joe’s Practices Harm People and the Planet

-Trader Joe's has a bad history of leaking dangerous climate pollutants and not disclosing the labor practices in its supply chains.
+Trader Joe's has a bad history of leaking dangerous climate pollutants and not disclosing the labor practices in its chocolate supply chains.
 And the company doesn’t even report how it plans to address these serious issues.

 That’s why Green America and the Environmental Investigation Agency have teamed up to hold Trader Joe’s accountable.

 We’re telling Trader Joe’s to stop emitting climate-damaging refrigerant gases in all stores and to support efforts to end child labor in its Trader Joe's chocolate.

 And we’re urging the company to up its transparency across the board.

 Trader Joe's Damage to the Climate

 Trader Joe’s refrigeration is leaking super-pollutant gases that accelerate the climate crisis.
 It received the lowest score on the Environmental Investigation Agency’s Climate-Friendly Supermarket Scorecard.

 In 2016, Trader Joe’s settled with the US EPA and DOJ for violating the Clean Air Act by leaking refrigerants.
 But there’s no sign that Trader Joe’s has made progress to reduce leak rates or adopt sustainable, climate-friendly refrigerants.

 Refrigerants are a major source of climate-damaging emissions.
 Refrigerant leaks from US supermarkets alone emit 45 million tons of greenhouse gases every year - the equivalent of 9.5 million cars on the road.